BradDunagan/emscript-cpython/README.md

 CPython's source will now be in subdirectory cpython.

-You will need pgen, Python's parser generator.
-So here we configure as we are going to build a native CPython.
-But we only build pgen, copy it the working-directory and remove all files so to have a fresh cpython source again.
+You will need **pgen**, Python's parser generator.
+So here we configure as if we are going to build a native CPython.
+But we only build pgen, copy it to the working-directory and remove all affected files so we have a fresh CPython source again.

 ```
     $ cd cpython